 Lin Yuen Terrace Falls

-Like I said, there are two levels from where you can admire the Little Hawaii Falls.
+As I said, there are two levels from where you can admire the Little Hawaii Falls.
 The second, lower level is the Lin Yuen Terrace Falls.

 From the same bridge, continue walking downhill along Little Hawaii Trail.
 After about 7-8 minutes you’ll arrive at a four-way intersection.
 Turn right, and continue walking for about another 4-5 minutes till you arrive at Lin Yuen Terrace Falls.